Bachelor of Behavioural Science (Psychology) (Honours)

 I identify as Aboriginal or Torres Strait Islander

-You may be eligible for direct entry into a USC degree based on your potential to succeed, under USC’s Indigenous Direct Entry and Access Scheme (IDEAS).
+You may be eligible for direct entry into a UniSC degree based on your potential to succeed, under UniSC’s Indigenous Direct Entry and Access Scheme (IDEAS).
 All you have to do is complete an online application through our website.

 - CSP estimate